Vietnam.vn - Nền tảng quảng bá Việt Nam

 Location of two areas severely affected by flooding.
 Photo: Mapbox

-The head of Libya's Government of National Unity, Abdulhamid al-Dbeibah, said the emergency medical supply plane, carrying 14 tonnes of supplies, medicine, equipment, body bags and 87 medical and paramedic personnel, was heading to Benghazi.
+The head of Libya's Government of National Unity, Abdulhamid al-Dbeibah, said the emergency medical supply plane, carrying 14 tons of supplies, medicine, equipment, body bags and 87 medical and paramedic personnel, was heading to Benghazi.

 Germany, Egypt, Qatar, Iran and Italy are among the countries that have said they are ready to send aid.
 The US also said it is coordinating with UN partners and Libyan authorities on how to support relief efforts.